 Education

-The project will increase the offering of Science, Technology, Engineering and Mathematics (STEM) education within Ayrshire and will work in partnership with The King’s Foundation, Ayrshire College and all East Ayrshire schools in developing STEM programmes from early years to further education.
-It will also encourage both national and local businesses to offer apprenticeships and work experience within the renewable energy sectors to the young people of Ayrshire.
+The project will increase the offering of Science, Technology, Engineering and Mathematics (STEM) education across Ayrshire.
+It will work in partnership with The King’s Foundation, Ayrshire College and all East Ayrshire schools to develop STEM learning from early years through to further education.

 Industry and academic partners will support the delivery of STEM education and employability advice from the Centre, raising awareness of future employment opportunities in the renewables sector.
-The initiatives will help our young people gain the education and skills needed to thrive in this growing industry.
+This will help our young people gain the education and skills needed to thrive in this growing industry.

 Employment opportunities

-New business and industry will be attracted to the area, bringing job opportunities for our communities.
-The project will help existing businesses adapt and grow within the low carbon sector, enhancing the capabilities of the supply chain.
+The project will help attract new business and industry to the area, creating job opportunities for our communities.
+It will also support existing businesses to adapt and grow in the low‑carbon sector, strengthening the local supply chain.

-Delivery of CoRE’s demonstrator projects will also create new employment opportunities, by involving the local supply chain in the delivery of these projects, we can ensure that the benefits of the initiatives are shared by the community.
+CoRE’s demonstrator projects will also create new employment opportunities.
+By involving local businesses in delivering these projects, the benefits will be shared across the community.

 Tackling fuel poverty

-CoRE will help to tackle levels of fuel poverty in our communities.
-Housing retrofit demonstrator projects will make our homes more energy efficient, reducing their energy demand and lowering energy bills.
-Renewable energy generation demonstrator projects will help our communities to become more energy self-sufficient, reducing reliance on the grid.
+CoRE will help reduce fuel poverty in local communities.
+Housing retrofit demonstrator projects will make our homes more energy efficient, helping people use less energy and lower their energy bills.
+Renewable energy generation demonstrator projects will also help our communities to become more energy self-sufficient, reducing reliance on the national grid.

-Through the provision of sustainable employment, training, and upskilling opportunities, CoRE will drive economic growth, help tackle deprivation, and enhance overall living standards in our communities.
+By providing sustainable employment, training, and upskilling opportunities, CoRE will drive economic growth, help tackle deprivation, and improve overall living standards in our communities.

 Sustainable travel

-Sustainable travel support will include delivery of a community electric car club, helping our rural communities to become better connected.
-The project will also explore solutions to support decarbonisation our heavier fleet vehicles, such as generation of green hydrogen using curtailed wind energy which can be used to power heavier vehicles.
+Sustainable travel support will include delivery of a community electric car club, helping our rural communities stay better connected.
+The project will explore solutions to support decarbonisation our heavier fleet vehicles, such as generation of green hydrogen using curtailed wind energy which can be used to power heavier vehicles.

 Community benefits